 Safety at Camp John Marc

 Camp John Marc is committed to making the camp experience a safe experience.
 All staff and volunteers are carefully screened, selected and trained.
-The camp medical team is the same medical team that cares for the camper year-round at their home hospital or doctor’s office.
+The camp medical team is the same medical team that cares for the camper year-round at his or her home hospital or doctor’s office.
 Risk management principles are strictly followed, and emergency procedures are regularly reviewed and practiced.

-We also believe every camper should feel safe while they are at camp.
-At the beginning of each week-long camp, we have an age-appropriate safety conversation in which we share our policies and procedures and empower campers to speak up if something feels unsafe or not right.
+We also believe every camper should feel safe while he or she is at camp.
+At the beginning of each week-long camp or weekend, we have an age-appropriate safety conversation in which we share our policies and procedures and empower campers to speak up if something feels unsafe or not right.

 Staff and Volunteer Safety Standards